Mon – Sat

 Read my article on Men’s Right To Child Support.

-While child custody no longer explicitly favors mothers over fathers, the best interests of the child standard can result in more custody for stay-at-home mothers.
+While child custody no longer explicitly favors mothers over fathers, the best interests of the child standard can result in greater custody for stay-at-home mothers.

 California family courts make custody determinations according to the best interests of the child.
-The standard looks to the child’s health, safety, and welfare; amount of contact with both parents; and the emotional bonds between the parent and child and how to best provide continuity of attention, nurturing and care.
+The standard looks to the child’s health, safety, and welfare; the amount of contact with both parents; and the emotional bonds between the parent and child and how to best provide continuity of attention, nurturing, and care.
 Attorneys for stay-at-home mothers may successfully argue that continuity of care and frequency of contact between the stay-at-home mother and child requires that the child’s best interest is for the mother to have a larger percentage of custody.
-If the court rules accordingly the father will pay more in child support than they otherwise would have with 50/50 or sole custody.
+If the court rules accordingly, the father will pay more in child support than they otherwise would with 50/50 joint or sole custody.

 Why Does Child Support Exceed The Cost of Raising A Child?